apigee/apijam/Module-1/README.md

 ### English | [日本語](https://github.com/apigee/apijam/raw/master/Module-1/README_JA.pdf) | [中文](https://github.com/apigee/apijam/raw/master/Module-1/README_ZH.pdf)

 # Module 1 - API Management
-This is the supporting material for a one-day hands-on workshop that introduces developers to Apigee Edge.
+This is the supporting material for a hands-on workshop that introduces you to fundamental API Management concepts and the Apigee API Management Platform.
 We call this event an "**Apigee API Jam**".
-This module - the **"Apigee API Jam - Module 1 - API Management"** - focuses on giving attendees an overall understanding of how to build a successful API program with a well managed developer ecosystem.
+This module - the **"Module 1"** - focuses on giving attendees an overall understanding of how to build a successful API program with a well managed developer ecosystem.
 Attendees will learn how to manage their APIs across all phases of the API Lifecycle - including API design, API Security, Developer consumption, as well as API Analytics and Monitoring.

 ![image alt text](./media/APIManagement.png)

 All of the material here is released under the [Apache 2.0 license](./LICENSE.md)

-### Agenda
-* A brief presentation & product overview: 15 mins

 ### [Labs](./Labs)
 1. **API Design & Creation** - Design OAS & Create a Reverse Proxy with the OpenAPI specification [Link](./Labs/Lab%201)